thompsizzle/cloud-infrastructures/AWS/ec2-instance/README.md

 |------|------|
 | public_ip | Public IP of EC2 instance. |
 | state_bucket_id | ID of S3 bucket created in case user wants to store state in S3 bucket. |

+## Use S3 backend for state storage and DynamoDB lock scenerio

+Update backend.tf to the following:

+    # terraform {
+    #     backend "local" {
+    #         path = "terraform.tfstate"
+    #     }
+    # }

+    terraform {
+      backend "s3" {
+        bucket = "tf-state-12345" <-- change to state_bucket_id output value.
+        key    = "state_tf"
+        region = "us-east-1"
+      }
+    }

+Replace the value for `bucket` with variable used for s3_state_bucket.

+Run the following command to reconfigure Terraform:

+    terraform init -reconfigure

+When prompted:

+    Do you want to copy existing state to the new backend?
+    Enter a value: yes

+You now have your terraform state file being stored in S3.
+The lock file will be stored in DynamoDB.
+The reason I recommend using the -recofigure flag is to empty the local terraform.tfstate file to avoid confusion.

+Important!
+Now that we are storing the state file in S3, we will need to migrate the state locally before running a `terraform destroy`.

+Before running `terraform destroy`, copy the current state back to our local terraform.tfstate file.

+    terraform state pull > terraform.tfstate

+Your terraform state is now being stored locally again.

+Comment out the code within backend.tf and reconfigure Terraform to use our local as its backend.

+    terraform {
+        backend "local" {
+            path = "terraform.tfstate"
+        }
+    }

+    # terraform {
+    #   backend "s3" {
+    #     bucket = "tf-state-12345"
+    #     key    = "ec2-template/terraform.tfstate"
+    #     region = "us-east-1"
+    #   }
+    # }

+Run the following to stop using S3 as backend and use local.

+    terraform init -migrate-state